 - The suspect’s eye cannot follow a moving object smoothly.

 - Jerking is distinct when the suspect’s eye is at maximum deviation. (“Maximum deviation” occurs when the eye is rotated so far to the right or left that no white appears between the pupil and the side of the eye.)

 - The angle of onset of jerking is within 45 degrees of the center.
 (If the pen is held 10 inches from the suspect’s eyes, 45 degrees would be 10 inches to the side.)

 If, between the two eyes, four or more clues appear, the suspect likely has a blood alcohol content of 0.08 or greater.
-NHTSA research suggests that use of this test is accurate 88% of the time.
+NHTSA research suggests that use of this test is accurate 88% of the time in predicting a blood alcohol level of 0.08% or greater for subjects who exhibit 4 or more clues.
 HGN might also indicate consumption of seizure medications, phenicyclidine, a variety of inhalants, barbituates, and other depressants.

 Click here for the six “clues” and specific instructions on administering the test.

 The Walk-and-Turn and One-Leg-Stand tests are “divided attention” tests that are easily performed by most people who are sober.
 The tests are physical dexterity exercises that require a suspect to listen and follow instructions while performing simple movements.